YvanStrong/GirlFriend/README.md

 # GirlFriend
-This system will predict a women next ovilation period
+This system will predict a women next ovulation period